Skip to product information

 • Soil Moisture: Keep soil consistently moist but not waterlogged.

-• Soil Type: Prefers loamy, well-drained soil.
+• Soil Type: Prefers slightly acidic, fertile, well-draining soil.

 View full details